hyperledger/web3j-maven-plugin/README.md

 ## Changelog
+### 4.5.11
+ * Update web3j core version to 4.5.11
+ * Update solcj version to 0.5.7

+## Changelog
 ### 4.2.0
- * Update to 4.2.0 web3j core version
+ * Update web3j core version to 4.2.0

 ### 4.1.0
- * Update to 4.1.0 web3j core version
+ * Update web3j core version to 4.1.0
  * Revert Java Update

 ### 4.0.3
  * Bringing all web3j-related projects up to the same build number to reduce confusion

 ### 0.3.7
- * Update to 0.4.25 solcj version
+ * Update solcj version to 0.4.25
- * Update to 3.5.0 web3j core version
+ * Update web3j core version to 3.5.0
  * Destination Directory for ABI, BIN and Java can be different

 ### 0.3.5